 - GPG will prompt you to choose a keysize (in bits).
 Enter

 Requested keysize is 1024 bits

 Please specify how long the key should be valid.

 <n>m = key expires in n months

 <n>y = key expires in n years

 Key is valid for?
 (0)

-- You will be prompted to confirm your key's expiration date.
-If the
+- GPG will prompt you to confirm the expiration date.
+If the correct

-oto accept the user ID, or to correct errors or quit the process, enter the appropriate alternative.
+oto accept the user ID.
+To correct errors or quit the process, enter the appropriate alternative (

 Encrypting a file